-- The EC will have overall responsibility for the implementation of the EU space program (including in the field of security), coordinating roles, will be in charge of encouraging cooperation and ensuring synergies with other actions and programs and will manage GOVSATCOM and Space Situational Awareness (SSA) - EUSPA will be in charge of the main elements of the EU flagship program Galileo, EGNOS and Copernicus, including market and uptake actions, as well as coordination of user-related aspects of GOVSATCOM in collaboration with other stakeholders, - ESA will be mainly in charge of upstream research and development activities, systems evolution, design and development of parts of the ground segment and satellites for Galileo and EGNOS as well as coordination and implementation of the Copernicus space component.
+- The EC has overall responsibility for the implementation of the EU space program (including in the field of security), coordinating roles, is in charge of encouraging cooperation and ensuring synergies with other actions and programs and manages GOVSATCOM, near earth objects, space weather and space debris mitigation and remediation - EUSPA is in charge of managing the exploitation of the EU flagship programs Galileo, EGNOS and Copernicus, including development of downstream markets and user uptake activities and the procurement and the operation of the GOVSATCOM ground infrastructure (Hubs) and the coordination of the user related aspects - ESA is mainly in charge of upstream research and development activities, systems evolution, design and development of parts of the ground segment and satellites for Galileo and EGNOS as well as coordination and implementation of the Copernicus space component (often via delegation from EUSPA).

-ESA may be entrusted with other tasks based of the needs of the EU space program if they do not duplicate efforts.
+ESA and EUSPA may be entrusted with other tasks based of the needs of the EU space program if they do not duplicate efforts.